Notes from the "Income" working group at

-In 2003 there was an Assembly To End Poverty in Victoria BC.
-Over 100 people attended from around the province even though the event was organized on a shoe string.
-There were several working groups to discuss various aspects of poverty including this working group on "Income" that had 20 participants with from variety a variet of backgrounds including: anti-poverty, environment, disability and faith.
-Participants first discussed and brainstormed ideas about guaranteed income and then worked to create a joint statement that all participants agreed with that was then shared with the larger group.
-This is the final statement that was created by the workshop participants.
+In 2003 over 100 people from around BC attended the grassroots organized Assembly To End Poverty held in Victoria BC (with a shoe-string budget).
+There were several working groups to discuss aspects of poverty including the Income Working Group.
+This group had 20 participants from a variety of backgrounds including: anti-poverty, environment, disability, and faith.
+We first discussed and brainstormed ideas about guaranteed income and then created a joint statement that all participants agreed on.
+This statement was then shared with the larger group.
+What follows is the final group statement on income.

 • There needs to be a new definition of the idea of work in order, to recognize people have value just because they are people regardless of their "productivity"